-Porter cited for high tackle against All Blacks
+Porter avoids ban for high tackle

-Andrew Porter: Ireland prop cited for high tackle during series-clinching win over New Zealand
+Andrew Porter: Ireland prop avoids ban for high tackle

 Last updated on .From the section Irish Rugby

-Ireland prop Andrew Porter has been cited for a high tackle during his side's Test series-clinching win over New Zealand on Saturday.
+Ireland prop Andrew Porter has avoided a ban after his citing case for a high tackle during his side's Test series-clinching win over New Zealand was dismissed.

 Porter was yellow-carded by referee Wayne Barnes following a head-on-head collision with All Blacks lock Brodie Retallick in the second half of Ireland's historic 32-22 victory.

-However, match citing commissioner James Sherriff has now reported the Irish forward, who faces a disciplinary hearing via video link on Tuesday.
+However, match citing commissioner James Sherriff reported the Irish forward, who faced a disciplinary hearing via video link on Tuesday.

 Retallick suffered a fractured cheekbone in the incident and is expected to be side-lined for at least six weeks.